13 April – 8 July 2018.

-Caroline said: “Leather and its inherent qualities have always been my passion.
-To me the shoe is the absolute expression of these characteristics, bringing together the essential internal strength and shape of the shoe and soles with oak bark tanned, wet moulded leathers along with some of the most finely coloured and finished upper leathers.”
+“Leather and its inherent qualities have always been my passion.
+To me the shoe is the absolute expression of these characteristics, bringing together the essential internal strength and shape of the shoe and soles with oak bark tanned, wet- moulded leathers, along with some of the most finely coloured and finished upper leathers.”

-Jacqueline is recognised as a giant talent and influence amongst UK and European contemporary goldsmiths.
+Jacqueline is recognised as a significant talent and influence amongst UK and European contemporary goldsmiths.
 Her superb technical accomplishment in manipulating precious metals is combined with a fine, painterly eye.

 “I am preoccupied with the surfaces of precious metals and with form – juxtaposing the play of light, reflection, lustre with characteristic expressions of angle, curve and line…I rarely do a drawing of a piece before I make it, preferring to create it directly in the metals so that I can keep my mind open to all kinds of possibilities and avoid fixing any detail right up to the completion of a piece.”